tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 You should be proud of yourself for getting this far.
 We have covered a lot of ground so far in the series, from setting up the project, to working with protocol buffers, to creating state machines, database connections, and authentication systems.
 It is a lot of work, but we are doing great!

-We will be transitioning into the real gameplay logic in the [next post](/2024/11/10/godot-golang-mmo-part-6), where we will be creating the `InGame` state and handling player movement and chat.
+We will be transitioning into the real gameplay logic in the <strong><a href="/2024/11/11/godot-golang-mmo-part-6" class="sparkle-less">the next post</a></strong>, where we will be creating the `InGame` state and handling player movement and chat.
 So don't go anywhere!

 ---